blog-banner

 Photo: MyMove

-The first example that was of interest in this list is a property that hosts two single-family homes.
+To begin with, a property that hosts two single-family homes is an interesting example of a multigenerational home.
 The main home is occupied by the family with children, whilst the smaller home is used as a dwelling for the grandparents.

 2- A basement apartment for the in-laws